 Caring for your knives

-Many of our clients describe the joy of receiving their newly sharpened knife as a gift and given how convenient it was, wonder why they didn’t do it sooner.
+Many of our clients from all over Australia, from Hobart to Darwin, describe the joy of receiving their newly sharpened knife as a gift and given how convenient it was, wonder why they didn’t do it sooner.

 Now you have your trusted knives back, cutting and slicing better than ever before, it's important to give them the care they deserve.
 We have some basic tips that will ensure the timeline between sharpening is increased and so is the lifespan of your knives.